 The TP-Link ER605 is a wired VPN router that supports up to five Gigabit WAN ports, including one dedicated WAN port, three WAN/LAN ports, and one dedicated LAN port.
 It’s also a highly secure router, thanks to its support for numerous VPN connections.

-Users will be able to monitor network capacity while also optimising usage for each connection thanks to features like flexible traffic control.
+Users will be able to monitor network capacity while also optimizing usage for each connection thanks to features like flexible traffic control.
 The ER605 also features a compact design for quick installation and a sturdy metal case for use in a variety of situations.
 However, some users have complained about issues with the firmware.

 The router also includes a powerful firewall that protects the network and data from virtual threats, as well as a built-in speed test tool that allows users to determine how fast their network is.
 Due to the adoption of the Omada Software Defined Networking Platform, owners will also appreciate the convenience of operating the router from anywhere via remote management.